 Positions for obstructive lung conditions

 In obstructive lung disease, such as COPD, asthma or bronchiectasis it takes longer to empty your lungs.
-The airflow is slower because the disease makes airways narrower or lungs less elastic.
+The airflow is slower because the disease makes the airways narrower or the lungs less elastic.

 Stand leaning forward

 Stand leaning forward (figure 1) lean from the hips, with your forearms resting on something at the right height, such as a chair or kitchen work surface.

 When you’re out and about, you could lean on a walking stick or a frame with wheels.
 If you’re shopping, use your supermarket trolley.

 Sit leaning forward

 Sit leaning forward (figure 2): lean resting your elbows on your knees

 Sit leaning forward at a table (figure 3): rest your head and arms on pillows on a table when you’re really short of breath.